12/19/2024

 Chief Executive Officer

-Well, the underlying premise of your question is the economy is not in great shape.
-And I think our assessment would be that it's in really good shape.
-I mean, it's solid shape of the small business.
-If you look at our small business index, we continue to see moderate growth.
+Well, the underlying premise of your question is the economy is not in great shape, and I think our assessment would be that it's in really good shape.
+I mean, solid shape of the small business.
+Again, if you look at our small business index, we continue to see moderate growth.
 We think optimism is there.
 We find our clients wanting to grow their business.
-And I think the challenges they face is both is access to capital is one.
-And then the other point, if I'm going to open up another restaurant or I'm going to open up another location, even if I can find the money and I can afford the cost of capital in the market market today, can I fill that building with people that are outside to do the work that needs to get done to satisfy my customers?
-And I think those two those two are the two things I see right now on Main Street.
+And I think the challenges they face is access to capital is one.
+And then the other point, if I'm going to open up another restaurant or I'm going to open up another location, even if I can find the money and I can afford the cost of capital in the market today, can I fill that building with people that are qualified to do the work that needs to get done to satisfy my customers?
+And I think those two are the two things I see right now on Main Street.
 That's what we deal with every day.
-We don't deal with Wall Street and chips and bitcoins.
+We don't deal with Wall Street and chips and Bitcoins.
 We deal with people that are cutting hair and doing things like that.
 And so I think those are the real two constraints right now on the economy.

 speaker

 Got it.
-And just as a follow up, you called out kind of the mid market HEM business with strong sales activity, anything in particular causing that?
-Is that a competitive dynamic or is that a new products that seem to be resonating better?
+And just as a follow-up, you called out kind of the mid-market HCM business with strong sales activity.
+Anything in particular causing that?
+Is that a competitive dynamic or is that a new product that seemed to be resonating better?

 speaker